-(i) Debt instruments at FVOCI
+(i) Debt instruments at FVTOCI

-The Company applies the category of debt instruments measured at FVOCI when both of the following conditions are met and is not designated through FVTPL
+The Company applies the category of debt instruments measured at FVTOCI when both of the following conditions are met and is not designated through FVTPL

-- The instrument is held within a business model, the objective of which is achieved by both collecting contractual cash flows and selling financial assets; - The contractual terms of the financial asset meet the SPPI test.
+The instrument is held within a business model, the objective of which is achieved by both collecting contractual cash flows and selling financial assets; and

+The contractual terms of the financial asset meet the SPPI test.

-FVOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in fair value recognised in OCI.
-Financing income and foreign exchange gains and losses and impairment losses are recognised in statement of comprehensive income.
-On derecognition, cumulative gains or losses previously recognised in OCI are reclassified from equity to profit or loss.
+FVTOCI debt instruments are subsequently measured at fair value with gains and losses arising due to changes in fair value recognised in OCI.
+Financing income and foreign exchange gains and losses and impairment losses are recognised in statement of other comprehensive income.
+On derecognition, cumulative gains or losses previously recognised in OCI are reclassified from equity to the statement of profit or loss.

-This category only includes debt instruments, which the Company intends to hold for the foreseeable future and which the Company has irrevocably elected to so classify upon initial recognition or transition.
-The Company classified its debt instruments at FVOCI.
-Debt instruments at FVOCI are not subject to an impairment assessment under IFRS 9.
+This category only includes debt instruments, which the Company intends to hold for the foreseeable future and which the Company has irrevocably elected to classify upon initial recognition or transition.
+The Company classified its debt instruments at FVTOCI.
+Debt instruments at FVTOCI are not subject to an impairment assessment under IFRS 9.